JiscSD/web-accessibility-101/4-visual-content/README.md

 <!--
-    We assume the user is on a desktop or laptop, there for we can serve them a media sized image as their connection may not be strong -->
+    We assume the user is on a desktop or laptop, there for we can serve them a medium sized image as their connection may not be strong -->
 <source srcset="image-med.png" type="image/png" media="(min-width:1200px)" />